Learning to Generate Text-grounded Mask for Open-world Semantic Segmentation from Only Image-Text Pairs: Experiments

-\paragraph{Benchmark datasets and comparison methods.} To provide an extensive evaluation, we first collect all previously used benchmark datasets in the existing methods and add widely used ADE20K dataset for segmentation, resulting in a total of 8 benchmark datasets---categorized into 2 groups: ($i$) w/ background class: PASCAL VOC (21 classes), PASCAL Context (60 classes), COCO-Object (81 classes) \cite{xu2022groupvit} and ($ii$) w/o background class: PASCAL VOC20 (20 classes) \cite{everingham2010pascal}, PASCAL Context59 (59 classes) \cite{mottaghi2014context59}, COCO-Stuff (171 classes) \cite{caesar2018cocostuff}, Cityscapes (19 classes) \cite{cordts2016cityscapes}, and ADE20K (150 classes) \cite{zhou2019ade20k}.
-Note that open-world segmentation methods perform segmentation based on the text embedding of a class name.
-Thus, the background class, which does not sufficiently describe the semantic itself, needs additional considerations, \eg, probability thresholding instead of using the text embedding of ``background'' text.
+\paragraph{Benchmark datasets and comparison methods.} We provide an extensive evaluation on widely used 8 benchmarks, categorized into two groups: ($i$) with background class (PASCAL VOC \cite{everingham2010pascal}, PASCAL Context \cite{mottaghi2014context59}, and COCO-Object \cite{caesar2018cocostuff}), and ($ii$) without background class (PASCAL VOC20 \cite{everingham2010pascal}, PASCAL Context59 \cite{mottaghi2014context59}, COCO-Stuff \cite{caesar2018cocostuff}, Cityscapes \cite{cordts2016cityscapes}, and ADE20K \cite{zhou2019ade20k}).
+Note that open-world segmentation methods rely on the textual description of class names, which may require additional considerations for the background class, such as probability thresholding instead of using the ``background'' description as is.
 The datasets with background class evaluate this aspect.
-We compare \method with all existing open-sourced methods: GroupViT~\cite{xu2022groupvit}, MaskCLIP~\cite{zhou2022maskclip}, and ReCo~\cite{shin2022reco} under the unified protocol.
+We compare \method with all existing open-sourced methods, including GroupViT~\cite{xu2022groupvit}, MaskCLIP~\cite{zhou2022maskclip}, and ReCo~\cite{shin2022reco} under the unified protocol.
 We also include their variants in comparison baselines for an extensive comparison.
-Additional details and comparisons with non-open-sourced methods are given in Appendix \ref{sec:additional-comparison-and-details}.
+Additional details and comparisons are given in \cref{sec:additional-comparison-and-details}.